02.03.26

 Because phone service is a basic essential these days, the federal Lifeline program helps low-income households pay for phone and internet service.
-(Unfortunately, a similar program called ACP was discontinued in 2024 after funding ended.)
-In 2024, over 8 million Americans participated in the Lifeline program, proving that affordable phone service isn’t just a nice-to-have, it’s a real necessity for many households.
+(Note: Although a similar program called ACP was discontinued in 2024 after funding ran out, Lifeline phone service is not ending.)

+In 2024, more than 8 million Americans participated in the Lifeline program, proving that affordable phone service isn’t just a nice-to-have, it’s a real necessity for many households.
 Getting Lifeline free phone service involves navigating strict eligibility requirements to get certified, and you must re-certify every year to continue receiving the benefits.
 While it may be a great aid in getting households connected who may not otherwise afford it, there are alternatives that can do the same, without all the paperwork.
 In this guide, we’ll go over everything you need to know about Lifeline: what it is, how it works, and what alternatives are available.

 Lifeline is a federal program that subsidizes qualifying phone carriers’ plans, up to $9.25 off each month (up to $34.25 off for those on Tribal lands).
-This means that if you are eligible and sign up for a qualifying phone plan from say, Tracfone, that would normally cost $25 a month, with Lifeline, you only would pay as little as $15.75 a month.
 This program can be used for phone, internet or bundled phone-internet service.

 To qualify for Lifeline, you must meet any one of these requirements:

-2024 Federal Poverty Guidelines at 135%:
+2025 Federal Poverty Guidelines at 135%:

 There is a comprehensive list of wireless carriers that participate in the Lifeline program, giving you a discount on your monthly phone or internet bill.
 The main carriers include Assurance Wireless, Q Link Wireless, SafeLink Wireless, and TruConnect.
 The Big 3 networks (T-Mobile, Verizon, AT&T) also participate with their prepaid phone plans.
 To find out what carrier to sign up with, check the full list of the participating Lifeline carriers by county.